efung001/rshell/README.md

 # RShell

- by Edmund Fung and Justin Liu
+ by Edmund Fund and Justin Liu

 This program takes a user input as an individual command that will be executed through usr/bin.
 To achieve this, the program takes the user input and parses the input, separating commands and connectors.
 Once it has initialized its